Baahubali: The Epic: Plot

 Bhallaladeva creates tension by firing Baahubali as the army general and ordering his friend Sethupathi to grope Devasena.
-Baahubali kills Sethupathi in revenge, and Sivagami punishes him and Devasena for treason with exile.
-Even during exile however, Baahubali continues to be favored by the people, so Bijjaladeva frames Baahubali for an assassination attempt by tricking Devasena's brother-in-law Kumara Varma into attempting to kill Bhallaladeva, considering the king a life threat to Baahubali.
-Bijjaladeva kills Kumara, convincing Sivagami that the assassination attempt was actually ordered by Baahubali, and so Kattappa is ordered to execute Baahubali.
+Baahubali kills Sethupathi for the humiliation of Devasena, and Sivagami punishes him and Devasena for treason with exile.
+Even during exile, however, Baahubali continues to be favored by the people, so Bijjaladeva frames Baahubali for an assassination attempt by tricking Devasena's brother-in-law Kumara Varma into attempting to kill Bhallaladeva, considering the king a life threat to Baahubali.
+Kumara Varma proceeds to enter the castle with his soldiers with the help of Bijjaladeva, even though all of his soldiers are killed by Bhallaladeva's soldiers, but Kumara Varma manages to kill Bhallaladeva's soldiers at the cost of being slashed multiple times.
+To his shock, Bijjaladeva then kills Kumara after Bijjaladeva scars Bhallaladeva's face to make it look like Kumara Varma tried to kill him, convincing Sivagami that the assassination attempt was actually ordered by Baahubali, and so Kattappa is ordered to execute Baahubali.
 He stages his own alleged execution as bait, and he and Baahubali are ambushed by Inkoshi's brother.
 Despite winning, Kattappa stabs Baahubali and begs for his forgiveness.
-Shortly after Baahubali bleeds out, Bhallaladeva arrives and brags about framing Baahubali for treason, which Kattappa informs Sivagami of.
+Shortly after Baahubali forgives Kattappa and bleeds out, Bhallaladeva arrives and brags about framing Baahubali for treason, which Kattappa informs Sivagami of.
 Devasena arrives with her newborn baby to hear the news, and Sivagami names him Mahendra, proclaiming him to be the new and rightful king.
-Wanting no opposition, Bhallaladeva arrests Kattappa and Devasena, and shoots Sivagami in the back while she escapes with Mahendra.
+Wanting no opposition, Bhallaladeva arrests Kattappa and Devasena and shoots Sivagami in the back while she escapes with Mahendra.

 In the present, an adult Mahendra learns that Sivagami died saving him, and is determined to make Bhallaladeva pay for his actions.
-He leads an army of both Kuntala and village rebels against Mahishmati, and after a violent invasion and duel, he restrains Bhallaladeva to a pyre that Devasena built in her captivity, allowing her to light him on fire, burning him to death after twenty-five years of cruel oppression.
+He leads an army of both Kuntala and village rebels against Mahishmati, and after a violent invasion and a duel in which many soldiers from Mahendra Baahubali's side including Devasena's brother Jaya Varma being killed by Bhallaladeva, Mahendra proceeds to defeat Bhallaladeva and restrains him to a pyre that Devasena built in her captivity, allowing her to light him on fire, burning him to death after twenty-five years of cruel oppression as Mahendra, Kattappa, Avanthika, the soldiers and a helpless Bijjaladeva watch.
 The next day, Mahendra is crowned the rightful king and pledges loyalty to righteously serve the people.